We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 There’s also a bustling market every Saturday where you can try Sussex produce, tuck into food and drink, and pick up souvenirs from local vendors.
 The surrounding countryside is perfect for walking, and there are many beautiful gardens within easy reach – as well as the South Downs and, of course, the coast.

-The average house price is £438,154.
+The average house price is £440,591.
 While the crime rate is higher than in many other towns in West Sussex, it’s still ranked low compared to other local districts in England and Wales.

-15. Kendal, North West England
+18. Kendal, North West England

-If you’re looking for a mix of town and country, why not think about moving to Kendal in Cumbria?
+If you’re looking for a mix of town and country, why not consider moving to Kendal in Cumbria?
 Often called the ‘Gateway to the Lakes’, Kendal offers the luxury of bordering not one but two of the UK’s most magnificent national parks – the Lake District and the Yorkshire Dales.
 And the town’s sloping streets mean views of lush green meadows are never far away.

-There’s plenty to do here all year round; whether you decide to browse the market and boutique shops or delve into Kendals’ rich history that dates back to Roman times with a visit to some of the area’s fantastic museums, castles, and gardens.
+There’s plenty to do here all year round; whether you decide to browse the market and boutique shops or delve into Kendals’ rich history that dates back to Roman times, with a visit to some of the area’s fantastic museums, castles, and gardens.

 Kendal also benefits from fantastic road and rail links that make commuting close by and further afield easy.

-16. Kensington and Chelsea, Greater London
+19. Kensington and Chelsea, Greater London

-It’s extremely well-connected and takes an average of just 30 minutes to travel into Central London.
+It’s well-connected and takes an average of just 30 minutes to travel into Central London.
 But it’s also filled with beautiful green spaces and inviting parks, the largest being Holland Park – so there are plenty of opportunities to escape the business of city life.

 Those in need of some retail therapy will be in their element here as the borough is home to Harrods, one of the most famous department stores in the world.
-Various other shopping hotspots like Sloane Square, Brompton Road, and Kensington High Street are nearby, too.
+Various other shopping hotspots, like Sloane Square, Brompton Road, and Kensington High Street, are nearby, too.

-17. Chorley, North West England
+20. Chorley, North West England

 Chorley, a picturesque market town in Lancashire, boasts beautiful parkland, historic houses, and excellent shopping.
 Nestled at the foot of the West Pennine Moors, it’s an ideal spot for outdoor enthusiasts.

-Average house prices are around £209,100 this year.
+Average house prices have sat around £205,074 over the last year.

 Final thoughts…